corocoto/corocoto/README.md

 ## About me

-Front-end engineer with over 3.5 years of commercial experience.
-Have extensive experience in a process of a full development cycle.
-Starting from collecting requirements, asking counterquestions, and ending tests covering.
-Also, have experience with mentoring.
+Experienced Front-end Engineer with over 3.5 years in the industry.
+Adept at navigating the full development cycle, from gathering requirements to conducting thorough testing.
+Demonstrated ability to mentor and guide others in the field.

 ## Talks